 4. New Zealand – “F*$&en skits mate!”

-Now I always thought that the New Zealanders were much like the Canadians in the manners department.
-Oh, boy was I wrong.
-These locals took things to the next level by firing gunshots at surfers that paddled out to their local spot.
+I always thought that the New Zealanders were much like the Canadians in the manners department.
+Oh boy, was I wrong!
+The locals in this story took things to the next level by firing gunshots at surfers that paddled out to their local spot.

 The incident occurred in the Waikato’s Taharoa area.
-The surfers initially thought that the shots were from hunters somewhere else, but when a bullet hit the water a few meters from where they were floating they dedicated that it was best to paddle in.
-Check out the full story here.
+The surfers initially thought that the shots were from hunters somewhere else.
+However, when a bullet hit the water a few meters from where they were floating they decided that it was best to paddle in.

-Final Thoughts on Surfer Localism
+Final Thoughts on Surfing Localism

 As a general rule, it is always smart to enter foreign surf territory with respect.
-Wait your turn for a wave, respect the locals and if you ever see me in the waves just remember, if you drop in on me, I’ll drop you, China!
+Wait your turn for a wave and respect the locals.
+And if you ever see me in the waves just remember, if you drop in on me, I’ll drop you, China!